Limitless (Tonight Alive album): Reception

 The album has received mixed to positive reviews from critics.
 The band's maturing sound and Jenna McDougall's lyrics have been cited as the record's high points.
 In a very positive review, Jade Falconer for Musicology wrote, "With their last album being so dark, the more upbeat sound of Limitless could prove to show some positivity in the Tonight Alive camp.
 The growth and variety of sound they have shown on this album is a clear sign this band has so much more to give and their journey is truly just beginning."

 Stephen Ackroyd also gave a more positive review of the album, saying "In breaking their mold - and that of everyone around them - Tonight Alive are being braver than their peers.
 While they could have moved with the pack and picked up the casual plaudits that come to any band growing their fanbase record by record, they've done what any artist should; been true to themselves."

-In contrast, in a very critical review for Clash, Lisa Henderon called the album "an overly ambitious re-invention".
+In contrast, in a very critical review for Clash, Lisa Henderson called the album "an overly ambitious re-invention".
 Of the lyrics, she judged that the combination of McDougall's sorrowful lyrics and the erratic melodies results in a "distasteful musical theatre sound" and that "the blunder is only worsened by her bizarrely melodramatic vocals".

 In a mixed review for DIY, Sarah Jamieson wrote, "When it comes to their latest musical offering, Tonight Alive are being fairly upfront with its sentiments."
 She also felt that while at times the band's ambitions pay off (in tracks "How Does It Feel?" and "Everywhere"), the album "at times feels a little overwrought, a little too cheesy, with some of Jenna McDougall's lyrics sounding less comfortable than you might expect."
 She concluded her review with "There's no doubting that Tonight Alive are being brave with their attempts on this new record, but they haven't quite hit the perfect balance between their past and future."